SparrowFabrications/sparrowfabrications.github.io/lomo-lc-a-adapter.md

+---
+description: LOMO LC-A Release Cable Adapter allows you to use a shutter release cable for beautiful long exposure pictures.
+---
 ## LOMO LC-A Shutter Release Cable Adapter
 LOMO LC-A Shutter Release Cable Adapter.
 Please note the cable required is shown but not included.
 Works with cables [such as this one]({{ site.amazon_cable_url }}).
 Camera shown is not included.
 Also, note the step up ring and filter required are shown but not included.
 Requires a 30mm step up ring [such as this one]({{ site.amazon_30mm_step_up_ring_url }}) to suit whatever filters you wish to use.